-Dr Nathan Waddell is a Lecturer in Modern and Contemporary Literature (School of English, University of Nottingham).
+Dr Nathan Waddell is a Lecturer in Modernist Literature (School of English, University of Nottingham).
 He is the author of Modern John Buchan: A Critical Introduction (2009) and Modernist Nowheres: Politics and Utopia in Early Modernist Writing, 1900-1920 (2012).
 He has co-edited Wyndham Lewis and the Cultures of Modernity (2011), Utopianism, Modernism, and Literature in the Twentieth Century (2013), and John Buchan and the Idea of Modernity (2013).
 He also co-edited a special issue of the journal Modernist Cultures in 2013, and is the assistant editor of The Journal of Wyndham Lewis Studies.
-Among other projects, he is currently co-editing a companion to Lewis and a volume of essays on Aldous Huxley's Brave New World, and is the nominated editor of a new scholarly edition of Lewis's satirical novel Snooty Baronet.
+Among other projects, he is currently co-editing Wyndham Lewis: A Critical Guide and 'Brave New World': Contexts and Legacies, and is the nominated editor of a new scholarly edition of Lewis's satirical novel Snooty Baronet.
 Nathan has published several scholarly articles and chapters on twentieth-century writers, including Buchan, Joseph Conrad, Ford Madox Ford, Lewis, and Evelyn Waugh.
 He is the Secretary and Treasurer of the UK-based Wyndham Lewis Society.

 Reading The Literary Encyclopedia helps reduce global information inequality.

 All entries, data and software copyright © The Literary Dictionary Company Limited.